How to Know If You're Saving Enough for Retirement?

 Investing can be scary for beginners.
 To get started, you could try the Warren Buffet approach and invest in mutual funds.

 Mutual funds are an inexpensive and easy way to diversify your portfolio.

 Another option is to follow the Jim Cramer school of thought and research your own stocks.
 However, it's crucial to make sure you diversify.
 Do not put all of your savings in one or even a handful of stocks.

-If you don’t have the cash to get started,
+If you don’t have the cash to get started, there other options.

 For example, Acorns is a service that rounds up your purchases to the nearest dollar and invests the spare change for you.

 There are no minimums, and you can even set recurring small transfers to your portfolio.

 The cost of sending children to college is growing and many parents are feeling the pressure earlier and earlier.

 However, you should not compromise your retirement for your child's college fund.

 Think of it this way: Your child can always get a student loan or federal aid to help with the cost of college.